-- Stop 1 (Home Address) - Stop 2 (Childcare, Custody Arrangements) - Note: Students will not be permitted to ride home on the bus with another student.
+- Stop 1 (Home Address) - Stop 2 (Childcare, Custody Arrangements) - ⇒ Note: Students will not be permitted to ride home on the bus with another student.
 Emergency situations will be handled on a case by case basis.
 An emergency is defined as: a serious situation or occurrence that happens unexpectedly and demands immediate action.
 In the event of an emergency, the parent/guardian must contact the Director of Transportation, 664-4677 ext.
 1223 in order to arrange for their child to be dropped off at an alternate approved bus stop on an established bus route.
-The following will not be accepted as emergencies: birthday parties, personal appointments, visiting friends, or other matters of convenience. - All Pre-K to 5th grade students living within the designated walking area (shown on map at end of handbook) will be required to walk to Corry Area Primary School. - o Walkers attending Corry Area Intermediate School should arrive at Corry Area Primary School no later than 7:45, to board a bus to Corry Area Intermediate School.
+The following will not be accepted as emergencies: birthday parties, personal appointments, visiting friends, or other matters of convenience. - All Pre-K to 5th grade students living within the designated walking area (shown on map at end of handbook) will be required to walk to Corry Area Primary School.